 What can help further…

 We at Bristol Physio have teamed up with the guys at Gazelle Office Furniture Ltd. Based in Bristol, this national company offer office solutions to poor workstation positioning.
 Fully ergonomic chairs, manual and machine operated standing or sitting desks are among their wide range of furniture ideas.
-At Bristol Physio we have two KX2 Task chairs and if we had the space we would opt for the standing desks.
+At Bristol Physio we have two specialist chairs and two standing desks.
 Do pop into their store in Lawrence Hill, Bristol or come into our Clifton branch to see the furniture in the flesh.

 We also offer Work Station Assessments.
 One of our trained physiotherapists would visit you in your office environment, ask a number of questions not only about your work station but also lifestyle and take an assessment of the work space.We can advise on aids for your environment and give solutions to help you get the best position for you at the desk, as everyone is unique therefore a ‘one size fits all’ approach is neither appropriate or able to achieve in an office environment.